seldonian-framework/Tutorials/_tutorials/install_tutorial.md

 <h3> Installation </h3>

 <p>
 The Seldonian Toolkit consists of two main libraries and a GUI.
 The two libraries are the Seldonian Engine library and the Seldonian Experiments library.
-While it is not necessary to do so, we recommend installing all of these pieces of software in the same virtual environment.
+While it is not necessary to do so, we recommend installing all three pieces of software in the same virtual environment.
 </p>

 <h5> Engine installation </h5>

 <p>
-    The Seldonian Engine library can be installed in a single line:
+    The Seldonian Engine library can be installed with a single line:
 </p>

 <p>